05 Oct How to tackle dandruff with your diet6 minute read

 A randomised, placebo-controlled trial found that a type of probiotic called Lactobacillus paracasei reduced the severity of dandruff, as well as alleviating other symptoms such as redness, itching and greasiness .
 Interestingly, the levels of Malassezia yeast (associated with dandruff, see above) also decreased.

-It’s tricky to buy Lactobacillus paracasei on its own, but several supplements contain it as part of a blend.
+It’s tricky to buy the particular strain of Lactobacillus paracasei used in the study, but you can find other strains as part of a probiotic blend.
+Other types of Lactobacillus can help to fight the Malassezia yeast too.
 Look for a formulation that contains 20–50 billion colony forming units (CFUs).

 Shampoo ingredients.
 Sodium lauryl sulfate (SLS) is the ingredient that’s responsible for making shampoos lather.
-Although many people like this lathering effect, it can strip the scalp of its natural sebum, which is designed to act as a barrier against bacteria and fungi.
+Although many people like this lathering effect, it can damage the skin’s acid mantle, which is designed to keep bacteria and fungi in check.
 If your dandruff is particularly severe, try switching to an SLS-free shampoo while you go through the steps listed above.

 Circulation.
 Blood carries the nutrients that nourish the skin.
 If blood flow is affected, the integrity of the skin can suffer.
 There are two sure-fire ways to increase blood flow to the scalp: one is regular hair-brushing, and the other is exercise.
 Whether it’s going for a brisk walk or dancing along to your favourite song, do something to get your blood pumping every day.